Facing Drug Charges in Polk County?

-Without a qualified drug lawyer on your side, you are going to be subjected to the worst of the legal system.
+Without a qualified drug crimes lawyer on your side, you are going to be subjected to the worst of the legal system.

-The best way to properly understand drug crimes is to seek counsel from a qualified Lakeland drug defense attorney with experience handling drug crimes.
+The best way to properly understand drug crimes is to seek counsel from a qualified Lakeland drug charges attorney with experience handling drug crimes.
 If you’ve been charged with drug crimes or are under investigation for drug-related charges, get a free consultation with Thomas C. Grajek, Attorney at Law immediately.

 How the state of Florida classifies controlled substances

 Paralleling federal drug law, Florida’s state law classifies every controlled substance into five drug schedules.
 The Florida legislature considers three key aspects of every substance to determine which schedule it falls under: any accepted medical uses for the substance, the substance’s potential for abuse, and the substance’s potential to cause dependence if abused.
 In short, higher schedule drugs have been deemed to be more addictive and harmful, and thus the restrictions on their use are more stringent and the penalties for possession are more severe.

 Details for all five drug schedules can be found in Florida Statute § 893.03, and a summary of each schedule can be found below.

 Schedule I Drugs

 The substances listed under Florida’s Schedule I have been judged to have “a high potential for abuse” with “no currently accepted medical use in treatment in the United States.”
 Note that following the passage of Florida’s medical marijuana law in 2016, properly prescribed marijuana is an exception.
 Except for small amounts of marijuana, any possession of Schedule I drugs carries some of the most severe drug possession penalties.